caijunjieNick/pozyx_simulation/README.md

 rosrun map_server map_server map.yaml
 rosrun rviz rviz
 rosrun pozyx_simulation uwb_simulation.py
+Note: in launch file, the node for rviz in the uwb_simulation_initializing.launch has been annotated.

 ## Noise
 Noise has been added to the every UWB ranging data </br>

 np.random.normal(0, uwb_dist*0.015,1)

+## Run with Gazebo
+please type the command "roslaunch turtlebot3_gazebo uwb_waffle.launch", it will run the Gazebo and load the turtlebot3_world.world.
+You can also choose the specific world.
+It includes the launch file "uwb_simulation_initializing.launch" to simulate the uwb environment.

+## Add noise to Gazebo
+please type the command "rosrun pozyx_simulation add_noise_Gazebo_odometry.py".
+Gazebo provides a perfect world without noise for the odom_frame.
+Therefore, it's necessary to add nosie manually to simulate the real world.

+## Compute the uwb_pose of waffle
+please type "rosrun pozyx_simulation sqrrange_leastsqr_localization.py".
+This python script can subscribe the topic "uwb_data_topic" to get the distances between waffle and uwb anchors.
+And it can compute the pose of waffle and publish the pose to the topic "uwb_pose".
+The covariance of uwb_pose has been set as static.
+You can also modify as dynamic covariance.

+## Fuse two global poses from different sources
+please type "export TURTLEBOT3_MODEL=waffle" and "roslaunch turtlebot3_navigation waffle_uwb_amcl_localization.launch".
+This launch file aims at fusing the two global poses (uwb_pose and amcl_pose).
+The "amcl_waffle.launch" has been added to the launch folder of package "turtlebot3_navigation".
+The parameter "tf_broadcast" has been set as false.

+Note: "fusion.launch" uses "ekf_localization_node" in package "robot_localization" and the yaml.file "ekf_amcl_uwb.yaml" exists in the folder "param" of the package "pozyx_simulation".
+In this yaml.file, /odom, /amcl_pose and /uwb_pose are added.
+You can also add imu into this file.
+The "process_noise_covariance" and "initial_estimate_covariance" can be modified.